oscarlai1998/tp/docs/UserGuide.md

 ### Show module information: `info`

 The info command shows the information of the specified module in a detailed manner.
-All information related to the specified module inclusing its prerequisites will be shown to you.
+All information related to the specified module including its prerequisites will be shown to you.

 > ℹ️ **Note:** Module codes are <b>case-insensitive</b>.
 This means that module codes like `CS2102` and `cs2102` are considered the same.